| The Ukrainian Bird Ringing Centre

 Data base contains information of records of 138 birds banded

+there.
 In Moscow the Bureau of Banding

 of the Biological Station of Young Naturalists was established